AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 programming features to do that: simple (untagged) records can be used to derive types, inherit operations and override them.
 However, in applications where the actual subprogram to be called is determined dynamically at run-time, we need dispatching calls.
-In this case, we can use tagged types to implement this.
+In this case, we must use tagged types to implement this.

 Comparing untagged and tagged types